jgalang21/mtc-repo-infra-dev/README.md

-# mtc-repo-infra-dev
+# This dev terraform repository is for infra developers.
-terraform Code for MTC
+The infra was last modifed by Jeremy Galang